memery1446/DexAggregator/README.md

             - Custom artifact path for frontend integration

 2. INSTALLATION
-    Now we'll walk right through each step to get you using and developing this aggregator.
+    Now to walk through each step to cloning this aggregator.

-        Some notes before we get started:
+        Some notes before getting started:
             - When running the terminal commands, do not include the surrounding backticks or the containing brackets.
 (Ex. ``, and < >)

-            - Due to different development environments and operating systems, you may need to do some research to accomplish some of the steps outlined below for your particular setup.
+            - Due to different development environments and operating systems, the route to success in each step might be slightly different.
+The point is to achieve the end result of each step.

-            - In these instructions, when you need to take an action, you'll see that action marked like this:
+            - In these instructions, when an action is required, it will be uniquely marked as follows:

-                                    => => action description  <= <=
+                                    => => description of the action required  <= <=

-        - First we'll clone the repository
+        - The first step is to clone the repository.

             => =>  Open your computer terminal  <= <=